OpenIntroStat/oilabs-tidy/README.md

 open-source textbook.
 The textbook as well as the html version of the labs can be found at [http://www.openintro.org/stat/labs.php](http://www.openintro.org/stat/labs.php).

 This repository is a fork of the original base-R labs.
-It incoperates the 'tidyverse' syntax from the `dplyr` package for data maniplation, the `ggplot2` package for graphics, and the `infer` package for statistical inference.
+It incorporates the 'tidyverse' syntax from the `dplyr` package for data manipulation, the `ggplot2` package for graphics, and the `infer` package for statistical inference.

 We currently support our source files in the RMarkdown (.Rmd) format, which can be output into